About choosing a restaurant in Verbier

 The Cosy Café next to the post office serves coffee and if you are early enough you can get a croissant with it, but don't hold your breath!

-Brasserie Le Bec also opens at 8am offers good pastries, croissants, fresh juices and new to the menu is a delicious hot breakfast burrito.
+Brasserie Le Bec also opens at 8am and offers good pastries, croissants, fresh juices and a delicious hot breakfast burrito.
 This is a great modern and spacious place to hang out and the coffee is good.

 Cafes & Bakeries

 The W cafe opposite the Medran lift station offers a great coffee and a selection of pastries, this can all be enjoyed in house or on the go.
-It is a very relaxed place that you can really settle in to.
-To sit down in a bakery atmosphere, the Michellod bakery in Verbier Village has slightly dated indoor seating, but a wonderful terrace and you can sample some great patisserie's here.
+It is a very chic but relaxed place that you can really settle in to.
+To sit down in more of a cafe atmosphere, the Michellod bakery in Verbier Village has slightly dated indoor seating, but has a wonderful terrace and you can sample some great patisserie's here.

-Le Dahu is a busy spot at the bottom of La Chaux, this is a great spot for families.
+Le Dahu is a mountain restaurant at the bottom of La Chaux ski area, and is a great spot for families for lunch or afternoon snacks.
 It has an awesome terrace with a fabulous view and a soft play area indoors for kids.
 The Swiss / Italian food is self-service downstairs and more refined upstairs.

-Namasté has a fabulous view over the Combins from the wonderful terrace here perched in between Savoleyres and the Médran.
+Namasté is another mountain restaurant, although it can also be accessed by car.
+It has a fabulous view over the Combins from the wonderful terrace, perched in between Savoleyres and the Médran.
 The food is good too and you can really appreciate the family-run atmosphere.
-It is a great spot during summer for families as there is plenty of space to run around and unusual toys made from artefacts.
+It is a great spot during summer for families as there is plenty of space to run around and has unusual toys to play with.

 Restaurant Le Chamois, tucked away on the road to Médran, is worth seeking out for unquestionably the best steak in town.